alexuserid/gRPC-chat/README.md

-Simple chant based on gRPC
+Simple chat based on gRPC